milvus-io/milvus-docs/site/en/getstarted/cluster/install_cluster-milvusoperator.md

 ## Delete the K8s cluster

-When you no longer need the K8s cluster in the testing environment, you can delete it.
+When you no longer need the K8s cluster in the test environment, you can delete it, run `$ minikube delete` to delete it.

-If you use minikube to install the K8s cluster, run `$ minikube delete`.

 ## What's next